 - Shirshasana (Headstand)

-If you are interested to learn and study all hatha and ashtanga asana in depth, including their correct Alignement and benefits, follow this link and apply for your 200 Hour Yoga Teacher Training in India.
+If you are interested to learn and study all Hatha and ashtanga asana in-depth, including their correct Alignment and benefits, follow this link and apply for your 200 Hour Yoga Teacher Training in India.

 Yoga India Foundation offers Yoga Alliance approved:

 200 Hour Yoga Teacher Training Courses (Rishikesh, India)